stanislavbrtna/svs-script/README.md

 # Usage

 ## Compilation
-You can compile the SVS interpreter by running:
+You can compile the SVS interpreter by using GNU Make:

-     bash build.sh
+     make

 SVS for command line is simple application, you shouldn't need anything more than some build-essentials package.
 (Tested on linux mint and debian)